yeeland/oui/CONTRIBUTING.md

 * `npm start` - compiles Sass, transpiles JavaScript, and builds our React documentation
 * `npm test` - lints and tests the codebase
-* `npm run html-examples` - displays HTML examples locally
-* `npm run react-docs:serve` - displays the React documentation locally and watches relevant files for changes
+* `npm run docs:watch` - runs the documentation environment locally

 Run `npm run` for an entire list.